NASA to launch 247 petabytes of data into AWS – but forgot about eye-watering cloudy egress costs before lift-off

 NASA needs 215 more petabytes of storage by the year 2025, and expects Amazon Web Services to provide the bulk of that capacity.
-However, the space agency didn’t realize this would cost it plenty in cloud egress charges.
-As in, it will have to pay as scientists download its data.
+However, the space agency's budget didn't include download charges, an omission that has left the project and NASA's cloud strategy in peril.

 The data in question will come from NASA’s Earth Science Data and Information System (ESDIS) program, which collects information from the many missions that observe our planet.
 NASA makes those readings available through the Earth Observing System Data and Information System (EOSDIS).

-To store all the data and run EOSDIS, NASA operates a dozen Distributed Active Archive Centers (DAACs) that provide pleasing redundancy.
+To store all the data and run EOSDIS, NASA operates a dozen Distributed Active Archive Centers (DAACs).
 But NASA is tired of managing all that infrastructure, so in 2019, it picked AWS to host it all, and started migrating its records to the Amazon cloud as part of a project dubbed Earthdata Cloud.
 The first cut-over from on-premises storage to the cloud was planned for Q1 2020, with more to follow.
 The agency expects to transfer data off-premises for years to come.

-NASA also knows that a torrent of petabytes is on the way.
-Some 15 imminent missions, such as the NASA-ISRO Synthetic Aperture Radar (NISAR) and the Surface Water and Ocean Topography (SWOT) satellites, are predicted to deliver more than 100 terabytes a day of data.
-We mention SWOT and NISAR because they’ll be the first missions to dump data directly into Earthdata Cloud.
+NASA has also predicted that 15 imminent missions, such as the NASA-ISRO Synthetic Aperture Radar (NISAR) and the Surface Water and Ocean Topography (SWOT) satellites, will together deliver more than 100 terabytes a day of data.
+SWOT and NISAR are the first missions planned to use Earthdata Cloud.

-NASA thinks this is all a great idea: in its documentation for the migration, it said:
+NASA thinks Earthdata Cloud is a great idea.
+In documentation for the migration project, it said:

 Researchers and commercial users of NASA Earth Science data will have increased opportunity to access and process large quantities of data quickly, allowing new types of research and analysis.
 Data that was previously geographically dispersed will now be accessible via the cloud, saving time and resources.